sankalp-sangle/imdb_finder/README.md

 ![WhyuseIMDb](https://github.com/sankalp-sangle/imdb_finder/blob/master/Sample_Images/whyuseimdb.png)

 Ever obtained a huge collection of Movies and don't know where to start watching?
 You are at the right place!
 A Python script that reads movie names from a specified directory and creates a file having IMDb ratings for each movie.
+The script further sorts the list into ascending/descending order as well.

 (Disclaimer : I do not agree that IMDb ratings are the best judge of a movie ;) )